Information about studying a Graduate Diploma of Midwifery.

 Monash Health is committed to providing clinical support by educators/ clinical support midwives.

-One full day orientation to Monash Health is provided, with site specific orientation also provided by Midwifery Educators.
+One full day orientation to Monash Health is provided, with site specific orientation also provided by Midwifery Educators at commencement of your employment.

 Supernumerary time is available at the beginning of each initial rotation as well as the clinical midwifery education team are available to ensure you are supported while employed.